vader111/ROVader/README.md

 ## What is it?

-ROVader is a mod that is a Testing Bed for all of my Mods before being Pulled Requested into the Realism Overhaul Suite of Mods.
+ROVader is a mod/git repo that is a testing Bed for all of my mods built for the Realism Overhaul suite of mods.

 ## Why is it needed?

-To Test my Mods Of course.
+Baseline Git repo to store all my mods before hopefully pull requesting them into the RO mod economy.

 ## Who deserves the credit?